Minnetonka Muskie Stocking Study

 Substitutions of year-old ("yearling") muskies for fingerlings, when necessary, have been based on a ratio of 1 yearling per 3 fingerlings, since yearlings are a year older and up to 10 inches larger than fingerlings.
-This recommended "replacement ratio" has not been confirmed by studies or field evidence.
+This recommended "replacement ratio" has not been validated by studies or field evidence.

 To test the validity of the 3:1 fingerling-to-yearling ratio, MN DNR, Twin Cities Chapter of Muskies, Inc., and Hugh C. Becker Foundation started a project to track survival and performance of fingerling and yearling muskie stocked into three Twin Cities-area lakes-- Minnetonka, White Bear, and Bald Eagle.
 Lake Minnetonka had 1,214 fingerlings and 372 yearlings stocked in 2009, 1,200 fingerlings : 88 yearlings stocked in 2011, and 1,200 fingerlings : 215 yearlings stocked in 2012.
 The two northeastern metro lakes were stocked in 2008, 2010, and 2011.
 Some of these fish were purchased with Becker Foundation funds.

 MN DNR Fisheries has and will continue to monitor these fish during surveys and via public reports of tagged and/or fin-clipped muskies.
 As fish become larger, tagged muskies will be tracked by volunteers providing increased fishing effort.
 Results from DNR sampling, tag/clip reports, and targeted fishing will help determine which number-size combinations of stocked muskies yielded the best returns.